natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: w_s=1.26\cdot 10^{-6} \sqrt{ 13.0321+1.18 \left( 1.56\cdot10^{-6} \frac{g d_{50}^3}{1.5876\cdot 10^{-12}}\right )^{0.65}} -3.61
   :label: FallVelo

 If the beach type value is lower than 3, then it is likely that you beach is reflective.
 Reflective beaches tend to be protected from the open ocean and have relatively steep foreshore slopes, and Short and Hesp (1982) observed a variation in dune height between 4 and 8m at those beaches.
 In the model, we assign them an average dune height of 5m.
-On the other hand of the spectrum, dissipative beaches (:math:`Type \geq 5`) are in general exposed to very energetic waves coming from the open ocean.
+On the other end of the spectrum, dissipative beaches (:math:`Type \geq 5`) are in general exposed to very energetic waves coming from the open ocean.
 These beaches tend to experience strong winds, which can create fairly high dunes.
-Short and Hesp (1982) observed a variation in height between 15 and 30m at those beaches, and we assign them a dune height of 20m.
+Short and Hesp (1982) observed a variation in height between 15 and 30m at those beaches and we assign them a dune height of 20m.
 In between are intermediate beaches, where Short and Hesp (1982) observed a variation in height between 8 and 15m.
 In our model, we assign them a dune height of 12m.

 Please bear in mind that the relationship developed by Short and Hesp (1982) was developed from observations of beaches in a particular place, and no process-based model was developed to predict beach dune height in this region.
-The dune height at your site might be quite different from the one that we might propose to you.
+The dune height at your site might be quite different from the one that we might propose for you.
 Use the estimate of dune height as a general indication of what a dune height might be, and change it based on your knowledge of your site.

 **Option 2.
-Add a backshore to a mangrove or mash.**  Mangrove and marsh beds are different from sandy beaches because they consist, in general, of consolidated materials, do not have dunes, and their profile is in general fairly linear.
+Add a backshore to a mangrove or mash.**  Mangrove and marsh beds are different from sandy beaches because they consist, in general, of consolidated materials, do not have dunes, and their profile is, in general, fairly linear.
 As mentioned earlier and shown in Figure :ref:`BeachProfile`, mangrove forests are usually fronted by a tidal flat with an average slope of 1:1000 to 1:2000, and usually have a relatively monotonic substrate whose slope varies between 1:200 to 1:600 (de Vos, 2004; Burger, 2005).
 We did not find any specific guidelines for marsh profiles.

 If you choose this option, you will have to enter a maximum of three linear profiles that can be added to the bathymetry profile that was cut/created for you or that you uploaded.